santhanvasudevan/Household_Power_consumption_analysis/README.md

 ```

 ### 3️⃣ Train the Models
+Extract the household_power_consumption.zip folder contents directly inside data folder.
+Keep the extracted data file directly inside the data folder
-Run the following script to load, preprocess & train the models:
+Then, Run the following script to load, preprocess & train the models:
 ```bash
 python train.py
 ```